Five Essential Oils to Combat Anxiety and Depression

 The scent of cypress oil is subtly woody, sweet and balsamic, and has the quality of being both warm and comforting while also quite fresh and enlivening.
 Its mild yet distinctive scent makes it a particularly useful oil to blend with as it adds its character to the blend without overwhelming the other scents.
 Cypress oil blends especially well with; Lavender, Cedarwood, Peppermint, Rosemary, Pine, and Bergamot.

-The fresh floral scent of Lavender is valued for its relaxing, soothing and comforting qualities.
-It is an excellent oil to use for promoting peaceful sleep.
+The fresh floral scent of Lavender is valued for its relaxing, calming and cheering qualities.
+It is an excellent oil to use when feeling sad or anxious and also for promoting peaceful sleep.
 Some people place a few drops of Lavender on their pillow at night.

 Lavender oil blends very well with most other essential oils.
 In particular, Lavender combines well with Bergamot, Cedarwood, Cypress, Pine, Lemon, Patchouli, and Vetiver among others.